-Motherboards have come a long way in the last twenty years.
-The first motherboards held very few actual components.
+Motherboards are certainly not a new invention.
+They could be found in mainframe computers before the personal computer revolution.
+The first PC motherboards held very few actual components.
 The first IBM PC motherboard had only a processor and card slots.
 Users plugged components like floppy drive controllers and memory into the slots.
+Compaq was the first to use a motherboard not derived from an IBM design.
+This new design used a processor from Intel.
+Although some in the industry thought it was a gamble, when Compaq's sales took off, other companies followed suit.

 In this article, we'll look at the general components of a motherboard.
 Then, we'll closely examine five points that dramatically affect what a computer can do.